camranhansen/ConferenceManager/phase1/src/README/readme.md

 3. Select event_self_enroll (or other_enroll if you want to enroll another user), and then paste the event ID of the desired event.
 We realize that this method is not very user-friendly, but we devoted our team time to other things, and will be implementing a much nicer method of enrolling in an event through a menu of options.

+#UML
+The UML documents are located in the UML package in phase1